pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep1.md

 Basic knowledge of HTML and JavaScript is advised.
 Almost no CSS.

-## Notes on External Links and Optional Sections
+## External Links and Optional Sections

 1. Throughout this tutorial, you will encounter links to external resources, primarily official documentation.
 Following them is completely optional and intended only for those aiming to deepen their understanding.
 2. Some sections will be marked as **(Optional)**.
 These can be skipped without affecting the core functionality of the website.
-3. Since articles and projects have a lot in common when it comes to implementation, I will be using the term "post" when i want to refer to both articles and projects.
+3. Since articles and projects have a lot in common when it comes to implementation, I will be using the term "post" when I want to refer to both articles and projects.

 ## (Optional) Recommended Resources